QINRUI-LI/QINRUI-LI/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  · Human Computer Interaction
+  - Human Computer Interaction
-  · Social Computing
+  - Social Computing
-  · Artificial Intelligence for Psychology and Cognitive Science
+  - AI for Psychology and Cognitive Science

 # Education to show in About widget
 education: